franciskinyuru/Ansible-automation/explanation.md

 Provision an ubuntu virtual machine using ansible and
 Clone and deploy the yolo application in docker desktop.
    ## Deploying the Yolo app
-   As have been done in the main branch
+   As has been done in the main branch

   ## Provision the ubuntu virtual machine.
 Create a new folder in the roles directory called terraform and then a tasks directory in the created directory.